 Inadequate Sleep Hygiene

-Healthy sleep requires healthy sleep habits.
-Many things we do and experience in our waking and sleeping hours affect our sleep.
-Since there is no “on button” for sleep, setting up the right circumstances will help you sleep when you want to and stay awake when you don’t.
-Insomnia caused by ineffective sleep habits is called “Inadequate Sleep Hygiene”. not only treats this form of insomnia, but can also improve many other conditions worsened by inadequate sleep, such as headaches and other types of pain.
+Insomnia caused by ineffective sleep habits is called “Inadequate Sleep Hygiene.”
+Healthy Sleep Hygiene not only treats this form of insomnia, but can also improve many other conditions worsened by inadequate sleep, such as headaches and other types of pain.

 Conditioned insomnia is also called “psychophysiological insomnia” or “learned insomnia”.
 It is characterized by difficulty falling asleep in the usual sleep setting at home.
 Patients often sleep better elsewhere, such as when traveling, or even in a different room in their own home.
 Some develop an excessive focus on sleep and may worry about sleep both during the day and when trying to fall asleep at night.

 It may begin with .
 If acute insomnia doesn’t resolve on its own in time, even if the original cause is no longer the reason for difficulty sleeping, and sleep becomes the focus of concern, conditioned insomnia can develop.
 Patients often spend much more time in bed that actual sleep time.

 Sleep Restriction is limiting the number of hours in bed to the number of hours you think you actually sleep most nights.

 Example 1: You go to bed at 9 pm, fall asleep at 12 midnight, wake up at 5 am, and get up at 7 am.
 You are in bed for 11 hours but only sleeping about 5 hours.
 Sleep restriction would be achieved by going to bed at 12 midnight and getting up at 5 am each day.